humanitiesplusdesign/data-pen/_meetings/workshop1.md

    1. [Mare](http://jiemakel.github.io/mare/), a tool for simple map-reducing of CSV Files
    1. Fica, a tool in development for quickly categorizing and interpreting data.
    7. [Snapper](http://jiemakel.github.io/snapper/), an editor for the Turtle serialization of RDF
+   1. [Hipla](http://dev.hipla.fi/), an ontology service of historical places
  * Data visualization tools
    5. [VISU](http://jiemakel.github.io/visu/), a visual SPARQL query tool
-   8. [SPARQL Faceter](http://www.sotasampo.fi/), a configurable tool for faceted search of Linked Data
+   8. [SPARQL Faceter](http://www.sotasampo.fi/en/photographs), a configurable tool for faceted search of Linked Data
    1. [Khepri](http://jiemakel.github.io/khepri/), Khepri, a modular visual exploratory tool for Linked Data
    1. [War-Sampo](http://www.sotasampo.fi/), a collection of views into the Second World War in Finland
    6. [Aether](http://jiemakel.github.io/aether/), a tool for exploring statistics of Linked Data datasets